 Anti-government protests have rocked Hong Kong for months and the situation shows no sign of dying down.

-Hong Kong's protests started in June against proposals to allow extradition to mainland China.
+Hong Kong's protests started in June against plans to allow extradition to mainland China.

-Critics feared this could undermine the city's judicial independence and endanger dissidents.
+Critics feared this could undermine judicial independence and endanger dissidents.

-Clashes between police and activists have been becoming increasingly violent, with police using tear gas and activists storming parliament.
+Clashes between police and activists have become increasingly violent, with police firing live bullets and protesters attacking officers and throwing petrol bombs.